rechelon/rechelon.github.io/_posts/2019-12-31-top-sf-of-the-10s.md

 [<img class="alignnone size-full wp-image-205" src="/wp-content/uploads/topsf10/interstellar.png" alt="" width="650"  />](/wp-content/uploads/topsf10/interstellar.png)

 **Interstellar** &#8211; A both deeply rewarding and deeply frustrating film, Interstellar defintely has its flaws.
 But it's so damn nice to have something actually like general relativity on a big screen.
+I can actually totally forgive the "connected by love" stuff at the end because that's still a solidly Science Fiction move, akin to AI's bit at the end with human consciousness imprinted in the universe.
+What I find less forgiveable is the inconsistent application of actual physics and the very white 50s style casting of the future.
+Still the beginning of the film, the raw hostility to the way society crushes science is delightful.

 [<img class="alignnone size-full wp-image-205" src="/wp-content/uploads/topsf10/i-am-mother.png" alt="" width="650"  />](/wp-content/uploads/topsf10/i-am-mother.png)

-**I Am Mother** &#8211;
+**I Am Mother** &#8211; While the top 9 of these films were pretty much instantly a lock, or at least noteworthy contenders, I spent a lot of time agonizing over number 10.
+While the 00s marked a real turning point for SF on screen, the 10s saw just a glut of *better than mediocre* SF films.
+The lowering of budget requirements and the emergence of alternative financiers like Netflix produced a lot of content.
+Most of this content was incredibly formulaic, predictable to the point of being comforting for most folks.
+I Am Mother is not a particularly novel or creative film, but it is still a good film.
+Competent is the word.
+With great acting.
+You know more or less exactly what you're going to get, but it delivers in a way that doesn't feel taxing or cheap.
+And for that reason it beats out all the also-rans of this decade.

 <span style="font-size:85%;">This decade saw a number of great films that I don't think qualify as Science Fiction.
 While these films share superficial tropes and aesthetic characteristics of "sci-fi", there is a distinct lack of "science".
 Get Out was a classic horror film and Annihilation was lovecraftian; in both the problems aren't solveable via analysis, instead protagonist rationality is broken down and replaced with reaction.
 Fury Road was an action film whose post-apocalyptic setting was window dressing, the story could have easily been set in the past with other warlords.
 Sorry To Bother You was somewhere between magical realism and satyrical parable, a glorious and delightful project, but not science fiction.
 Space Opera had a particularly good decade, with Rogue One above all the other contenders, but everyone knows Space Opera isn't Science Fiction.
 Similarly I can't in good conscience classify Blade Runner 2049 as part of the genre, it's an aesthetic masterpiece, but only that.</span>